Cabramatta West - Mount Pritchard

 AreaSearch analysis reveals Cabramatta West - Mount Pritchard recording weaker employment conditions than most comparable areas nationwide

-Cabramatta West - Mount Pritchard has a skilled workforce with manufacturing and industrial sectors prominently featured.
-Its unemployment rate was 6.8% in the past year, with an estimated employment growth of 6.1%.
+Cabramatta West - Mount Pritchard has a skilled workforce with strong manufacturing and industrial sectors.
+The unemployment rate was 6.8% in June 2025, which is 2.6% higher than Greater Sydney's rate of 4.2%.

 Frequently Asked Questions - Employment